michaelwozniak/ml2_tools/README.md

 #### Step 3: Create a GitHub Repository

-1. Log in to your GitHub account.
+1. Create and log in to your GitHub account.
+2. Set up GitHub token - https://github.com/settings/tokens.
-2. Click on the "+" sign in the top right corner and select "New repository."
+3. Click on the "+" sign in the top right corner and select "New repository."
-3. Name your repository and provide a description.
+4. Name your repository and provide a description.
-4. Optionally, initialize this repository with a README file.
+5. Optionally, initialize this repository with a README file.
-5. Click "Create repository."
+6. Click "Create repository."

 #### Step 4: Clone the Repository